New ID Card | Frequently Asked Questions

 - Westchester: Room G13

-After hours, please contact the Office of Safety and Security on your campus to obtain a replacement ID Card.
+After hours, please contact the Office of Public Safety on your campus to obtain a replacement ID Card.
 The University will immediately deactivate any ID reported lost or stolen, so no one else can use it.
 You must have your Fordham ID Number (FIDN) to obtain your new card.

 5. Is there a charge for replacement?